This page may contain affiliate links.

 Course & Content Creation

-• Video hosting and streaming
+- •Video hosting and streaming

-• Course builder with drip content
+- •Course builder with drip content

-• Quizzes and assessments
+- •Quizzes and assessments

-• Student progress tracking
+- •Student progress tracking

-• Mobile app delivery
+- •Mobile app delivery

 Website & Landing Pages

-• Drag-and-drop website builder
+- •Drag-and-drop website builder

-• SEO optimization tools
+- •SEO optimization tools

-• Mobile responsive design
+- •Mobile responsive design

 Email Marketing & Automation

-• Email campaigns and sequences
+- •Email campaigns and sequences

-• Analytics and reporting
+- •Analytics and reporting

 Sales & Payments

-• Upsells and order bumps
+- •Upsells and order bumps

-• Affiliate program tools
+- •Affiliate program tools

-• Kajabi Payments processing
+- •Kajabi Payments processing

 Community & Engagement

 The website builder surprised me with its flexibility.
 While not as advanced as WordPress, the templates are conversion-focused and actually look modern.
 The landing page editor includes elements specifically for course creators like countdown timers, testimonial sections, and pricing tables.
-Custom domains integrate seamlessly, and the pages load quickly.
+Custom domains integrate smoothly, and the pages load quickly.

 Email automation is where Kajabi's integration shines.
 When someone buys a course, they're automatically tagged and entered into relevant sequences.
 The visual automation builder connects student behavior to email triggers, so you can send different messages based on course progress.
-It's not as advanced as dedicated email tools, but the seamless data flow between your courses and marketing makes up for it.
+It's not as advanced as dedicated email tools, but the tight data flow between your courses and marketing makes up for it.

 The new Kajabi Payments system reduces transaction fees compared to using third-party processors like Stripe.
 You can offer subscriptions, payment plans, and one-time purchases with built-in tax calculation.
 The checkout process is clean and mobile-optimized, which matters since many knowledge purchases happen on phones.